sebasmos/intelligence-module/README.md

         - This contains all necessary libraries along with versions required for the API

 * test:
-    - Tests for the API and its models.
+    - Unit Test Cases for the ICOS Intelligence API.

 ## Starting the API service

 A docker image has been provided which can be found [here](https://drive.google.com/file/d/1dIpbUn8GnhN93AHQLLA4vW6GZNMWuvsq/view?usp=sharing ).
 This image is intended to be run in the ICOS Controller with a x86 architecture in the alpha version.

-- Run the below command to launch the service as a docker `docker run --network host -it --rm -p 3000:3000 -p 5000:5000 --cpus 15 --memory 20g -e BENTOML_CONFIG_OPTIONS='api_server.traffic.timeout=1200 runners.resources.cpu=0.5 runners.resources."nvidia.com/gpu"=0' analytics:latest serve`
+- Run the below command to launch the service as a Docker

+`docker run --network host -it --rm -p 3000:3000 -p 5000:5000 -p 8888:8888 --cpus 15 --memory 20g -e BENTOML_CONFIG_OPTIONS='api_server.traffic.timeout=1200 runners.resources.cpu=0.5 runners.resources."nvidia.com/gpu"=0' analytics:latest serve`

+- Port info:
+    - Port `3000` is the default port that runs API service
+    - Port `5000` is to launch the MLFLOW UI service
+    - Port `8888` is to launch the Jupyter Lab service (if the API version supports)
+- Config info:
+    - cpus: Number of recommended CPU cores (Assuming API inference service running on each core - 15 ML Models being served in this example)
+    - memory: Recommended memory required for the API to be fully functional and operational.
+    - bentoml_config:
+           - api_server.traffic.timeout : API traffic timeout for each service
+           - runners.resources.cpu : cpu resources required for each runner instance inside bentoml service
+           - runners.resources."nvidia.com/gpu"=0': gpu resources required for the API in case of model training performed over a GPU

 The above command would enable the ICOS Intelligence Layer Coordination API server to be launched at http://0.0.0.0:3000, which could be accessed using any browser.